rory8599/interactive_detector/README.md

 10/5: More minor tweaks to hopefully improve the layout on mobiles - specifically to account for search bars in browsers on mobile which have a more significant impact.
 Also changed the game to show the number of particles correct instead of the level.

 10/5 (ii): More adjustments to the layout so it fits better on mobile screen - moved the correct and wrong displays to the bottom left to give more space to the input area

+13/5: Added a background similar to the CMS cavern.
+It's relatively simple and I'm putting it in with a view to adding a whole area above up to the surface which the player will travel through during the introduction.
+I wanna work on making this more stylized to add some more character which even this simple line drawing and textures does.
+I also want to find a better place to put the side panels as they don't look great on desktop and make the screen too busy.
+(I've also changed the buttons layout here so they shouldn't overflow - particularly with the hadron labels).
+I wanna test this version to see how the background (and buttons) fits on different devices